These days, a business needs to take card payments in order to thrive. Luckily, you can do so easily with an mPOS solution

 Here’s how a mobile point of sale system can evolve with the size of your business:

 - Cash drawer

 The additional elements can either come in the form of a hub, or as individual elements depending on your requirements.
 They usually connect to your mobile card reader using a wireless internet connection.

 This means you’ll be able to use your system as long as your mobile device is connected to 4G or wifi.
 Some mPOS systems even allow you to take payments in offline mode, synchronising payments with the app as soon as there’s an internet connection.

 1. iZettle 2

 Best for style factor

 Neat, stylish, and clever, the iZettle mPOS system will help you get your business firmly off the ground.
-The card reader connects to your mobile device using a wireless or 4G connection, and collects sales information that’ll help you keep track of trends.
+The card reader costs £29 (+VAT) and connects to your mobile device using a wireless or 4G connection, and collects sales information that’ll help you keep track of trends.
 So whether it’s helping you to figure out which menu items are flying off the shelves, or telling you to order more stock, the iZettle 2 mPOS system will help you to grow a successful business, with its free app and 1.75% transaction fees.

 Best for customisation

 While Square may be pushing it a little when it comes to credit card fees, it more than makes up for it with its powerful software system and card reader costing just £29 (+VAT).
 Square’s software is highly customisable, which means you can make it work for you – whether you own a restaurant or retail business.
 Its next best feature is its dashboard, which provides you with heaps of useful sales data.
 Pair this with Square’s in-built customer management system, and you’ll soon see your sales figures rising.